fhellwig/fgroup/README.md

 var groupedData = groupByRegion(data);
 ```

 The `notnull` parameter is useful when dealing with data retrieved from a database using on an outer join.
 In that case, you will typically get back data that has one parent record with the child fields set to null.
-You would want to group this as a parent record with an empty children array and *not* a parent record with a child array of length one and that one record having nothing but nulls in it.
+You would want to group this as a parent record with an empty children array and *not* a parent record with a child array of length one and that one grouped object containing only null values!